suizokukan/pimydoc/README.md

 A Python3/GPLv3/OSX-Linux-Windows/CLI project, using no additional modules than the ones installed with Python3.

-Insert documentation in text files and update it.
+Insert documentation in (text|code) files and update it.

+This project is written in Python but the files to be documented may be written in any language : Python, C++, Java...

 Example :

     -> inside "pimydoc", documentation source file.